TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/Dynamic Programming for Reinforcement Learning.md

 # Bellman Equations
 * The value function of a reinforcement learning task modelled as an MDP can be quantified recursively using the **Bellman Equations** (see [here](https://en.wikipedia.org/wiki/Bellman_equation))
 	* The value of the current state must equal the immediate reward plus the discounted value of the expected next state.
 This is also called a **[[Backups in Reinforcement Learning|Bellman Backup]]**.
-	* Note that backups can be performed on the optimal policy as well. as well.
+	* Note that backups can be performed on the optimal policy as well.

 * **Optimal Policies** satisfy the following properties (from the optimal Bellman equation)
 	* $v_\ast(s) = \max_\pi v_\pi(s)$